jlboba/django_rest_api/README.md

 ### In Browser

-1. After the migrations finish, you should now be able to open the heroku app in your browser to see the same Django REST interface!
+1. After the migrations finish, you should now be able to open the heroku app in your browser to see the Django REST interface!
     - Don't forget to go to `/api/contacts`
 1. Remember that your heroku database is separate from your local database, so there should not be any data on the first load.
     - You can add data by logging in with the heroku superuser you created